-Summer Field Study courses at UC Berkeley get you out of the classroom and provide a unique opportunity to experience what you are learning.
+Summer Field Study classes at UC Berkeley get you out of the classroom and provide a unique opportunity to experience what you are learning.
 You can literally get your hands dirty excavating in the field and study ecosystems while sitting in the middle of them.

-(ESPM 105A - 4 units) Ecology of forests, mountain meadows, montane chaparral, and riparian zones of the Northern Sierra Nevada.
+ESPM 105A, Sierra Nevada Ecology (4 credits, 3 weeks).
+Prerequisites: 8 units of biological science or consent of instructor.
+Includes Saturday sessions.
+Ecology of forests, mountain meadows, montane chaparral, and riparian zones of the Northern Sierra Nevada.
 Major emphasis on ecology as a basis for resource management and the maintenance of biological diversity.

 K-8 Teaching and Inquiry-Based Lesson Design in the Science and Mathematics Classroom

-(UGIS 82 - 2 units) This course surveys basic approaches to K-8 science and math teaching through modeling inquiry-based teaching and discussion.
+(UGIS 82 - 2 units) This class surveys basic approaches to K-8 science and math teaching through modeling inquiry-based teaching and discussion.
 Topics include inquiry-based pedagogy, assessment techniques, lesson plan design and revision, and child development.
 Students are placed in science and math learning environments with upper elementary and middle school children to practice teaching.